swiss-territorial-data-lab/proj-qalidar/README.md

-# Cross-generation change detection between two classified LiDAR point clouds for a semi-automated quality control
+# Cross-generational change detection in classified LiDAR point clouds for a semi-automated quality control

 **Table of content**